seanjyu/seanjyu.github.io/_posts/2022-11-22-First-Post.md

 ### Practice discipline and the act of doing/making things

 Having been in school most of my life, I realized there is a large difference between learning a concept and applying these concepts to tangible projects.
-I plan to write a post once every two to three weeks (depending on my school schedule and the content of the blog).
+I plan to write a post ~~once every two to three weeks~~ at least once a month\* (depending on my school schedule and the content of the blog).

 Well, that's all I could think of (at least for now).

 I hope you look forward to reading my future posts!

+\* Updated Jan 28, 2023 - Turns out writing this blog was harder than I had originally thought.